-5. Disciplinary Probation
+e.
+Disciplinary Probation

-Disciplinary probation is a trial period which provides a student an opportunity to demonstrate that he/she can act as a responsible and effective member of the University community.
-The terms of the probation may be varied to fit the individual circumstances and may include:

-- a.
-A recommendation for alcohol/psychological counseling or satisfactory attendance at a substance education course, prevention workshop, program, or group, or the completion of other projects and service to the University or its related bodies. - b.
-Students found responsible for violations of the CODE and placed on disciplinary probation may not hold student staff positions, including but not limited to: Resident Assistant, Office Assistant, Building Coordinator, Orientation Leader, Residential Safety Patrol, Work Crew and Residence Orientation, for the duration of the probationary period. - c.
-Students found responsible for violations of the CODE and placed on disciplinary probation may not hold student leadership positions, including but not limited to: Undergraduate Student Government, Graduate Student Organization, Residence Hall Association, National Residence Hall Honorarium, and Inter Fraternity and Sorority Council.
+Students may be placed on disciplinary probation for a period of time.
+Violations of University regulations during the probationary period may result in additional and more significant sanctions.
+Upon successful completion of the probation period, the student may be required to attend periodic meetings with a University Official.
+The terms of the probation will be tailored to fit the individual circumstances and may include a recommendation for alcohol/psychological counseling or satisfactory attendance at a substance education course, prevention workshop, program, or group, or the completion of other projects and serve to the University or affiliated entities.
+Students placed on disciplinary probation may not hold student staff positions including but not limited to: Resident Assistant, Office Assistant, Building Coordinator, Orientation Leader, Residential Safety Patrol, Work Crew and Residence Orientation, for the duration of the probationary period.
+Students placed on disciplinary probation may not hold student scale on disciplinary probation may not hold student splaced on disciplinary probation may not hold student staff positions including but not limited to: Resident Assistant, Office Assistant, Building Coordinator, Orientation Leader, Residential Safety Patrol, Work Crew and Residence Orientation, for the duration of the probationary period.
+Students placed on disciplinary probation may not hold student leadership positions including but not limited to: Undergraduate Student Government, Graduate Student Organization, Residence Hall Association, National Residence Hall Honorarium, and Inter Fraternity and Sorority Council.